Environmentalist Prince Charles Flies 70 Miles to Attend a Polo Match

 Read: Is the Royal Family’s Nazi Salute Really a Surprise?: The Pre-War British Aristocracy’s Love Affair with Fascism

-Environmentalist and heir to the throne Prince Charles is the subject of a decent amount of public ire after flying 70 miles to a polo match – burning around 200 gallons of aviation fuel in the process.
+Environmentalist and heir to the throne Prince Charles has become the subject of public ire after flying 70 miles to a polo match—burning around 200 gallons of aviation fuel in the process.

 Videos by VICE